stakecamp/provisioning/README.md

 Docker compose currently contains 4 images:

-- `node` which is extended elrond docker image with config of given chain, you can supply arg CHAIN `--build-arg="mainnet|testnet"`.
+- `node` which is extended elrond docker image containing some imporvmenets, such as elrdkeep healtchecks and default configs.
-- `datadog` is datadog agent, useful for log aggregation and
+- `datadog` is datadog agent, useful for log aggregation and monitoring
 - `autoheal` watching images for health
-- `watchtower` for autoupdates
+- `watchtower` for autoupdates, will update based on docker hub and :latest tag.

 ## ElrdKeep